chegejames/sensors.AFRICA-AQ-map-v2/README.md

-# Feinstaub Map
+# Sensors.AFRICA Map

-A new version of air quality map for the Luftdaten.
+An implementation of sensors.africa map based of off the latest version of air quality map by Luftdaten.
 You can find a here a [Live Version](https://v2.map.aq.sensors.africa/).

 ## Goals and ideas